What is Compassionate Leave?

 This is also the case for federally regulated employees.

-Federally regulated employees can also take up to 28 weeks of unpaid compassionate care leave within a 52-week period to look after a family member who has a serious medical condition with a significant risk of death.
+Federally regulated employees can take up to 28 weeks of unpaid compassionate care leave within a 52-week period to look after a family member who has a serious medical condition with a significant risk of death.
 This leave begins during whichever occurs first:

 - The week the health care practitioner signs the medical certificate;